It will happen. Sooner or later you’re going to ask about how to be happy in your homeschooling.

-Learn how to hygge better with these books:
+Learn how to hygge your homeschool with these books:

 It’s about creating balance.

-Experts have said that lagom is the reason that Sweden consistently ranks high on both productivity and happiness.
+Experts say that lagom is the reason that Sweden consistently ranks high on both productivity and how to be happy.

 How to Lagom

-Learn how to lagom better with these books:
+Learn how to lagom your homeschooling with these books:

-It is the perfect Venn diagram of finding yourself and purpose in life.
+It is the perfect Venn diagram for finding yourself and purpose in life.

 How to Ikigai